guettli/intranets/README.md

 Getting to a single source of truth is hard, but worth the effort.

-# An optional contexts better than spaces
+# An optional context is better than spaces

 How does Wikipedia solve this?

-The append the context in parentheses.
+They append the context in parentheses.
 For example the "Python (programming language)" and "Python_(genus)"

 # Only send email notifications if requested.